-Some reports will be calculations performed in your notebook or spreadsheets and graphs that will be turned in at the end of lab.
+Guidelines for writing a formal laboratory report are provided at the end of this syllabus; however, not all lab reports will be formal lab reports.
+Some reports will be worksheets or spreadsheets and graphs that will be turned in at the end of lab.
 Although each report requires a different amount of work/effort, they are all worth the same amount of points because the information is equally important for each of them.

-Only your top nine 15 point lab reports (worksheets) will count as part of your overall course grade.
+Only your top 7 regular lab report scores will count as part of your overall course grade.
 No make-up labs or late lab reports will be allowed or accepted.